fsiraj00/blue-button-gameJS/README.md

-In this project, I will be making a game using HTML and Javascript.
+In this project, I made a game using HTML and Javascript.

 How to play:
 Game starts the second you hover the blue button.